JohnRattz/data_science/README.md

 This is my collection of data science projects.
 Each project has its own folder.
-The full names of these projects and information about them is listed below.
+More information about these projects is listed below.

 ### cryptocurrencies